 If you exceed the maximum, some deductions are limited; those related to the rental of the property are again limited by the ratio of actual rental days to the total days of use.

 Let’s say you have a vacation home you personally use for 25 days and rent for 75 days.
 That’s 100 total days of use, and it exceeds the greater of 14 days or 10% of the rental days.
 Therefore, your deductions are going to be limited in total and will also have to be allocated to personal and rental use by the ratio of time you rented the house compared with the total use.
-So you can only write off 75% of the expenses as rental expenses — 75 rental days divided by 100 total days of use works out to 75%.
-Some of the personal expenses, such as mortgage interest and real estate taxes, may be deductible on Schedule A.
+So you can only write off 75% of the expenses as rental expenses -- 75 rental days divided by 100 total days of use works out to 75%.
+Some of the personal expenses, such as mortgage interest and real estate taxes, will still be deductible on Schedule A.

 This article provides general information about tax laws and consequences, but shouldn’t be relied upon as tax or legal advice applicable to particular transactions or circumstances.
 Consult a tax professional for such advice.